Alumni

 Paty Baum

-In 1989, I was accepted into San Francisco State University's film production program and went on to make my own films: 122 Webster (Sundance Film Festival selection, 1990), The Cleansing Machine (best documentary, Humboldt Film Festival, 1991), and Peace, Love, '92 (Lilla Jewel Award, 1992).
+In 1989, I was accepted into San Francisco State University's film production program and went on to make my own films: 122 Webster (1990), The Cleansing Machine (1991), and Peace, Love, '92 (1992).
 The latter two were shot in Portland with non-professional actors.
-I moved to Baja Sur, Mexico, in 1995, to surf and enjoy 365 days of sunshine, but I always kept in touch with my MLC classmates.
+I moved to Baja Sur, Mexico, in 1995, to surf and enjoy 355 days of sunshine, but I’ve always kept in touch with my MLC classmates.

-In 2003 I decided to do some interviews with MLC teachers and students, and was lucky enough to interview Amasa Gilman, Emil Abramovic, Betty Mayther, John Morrison and others.
+In 2003 I decided to do some interviews with MLC teachers and students, and was lucky enough to interview Amasa Gilman, Emil Abramovic, Betty Mayther, John Morrison, Chris and Craig Mayther, Carol Bialostosky, Gary Fountaine, Jeana Edelman, Sarah Berry, and others.
 These interviews were edited into the documentary MLC, The Early Years, and I still have them in their unedited form.
+In 2018 I did more interviews, and put a fly-on-the-wall video camera at the main entrance to the 50th Anniversary gathering.

 I believe that anyone who attended or worked at MLC has a compelling story to tell about their experience.
 MLC'ers are a tribe of unique individuals who are bound by the philosophy that we know what we want and are capable of (self) realizing our wishes and dreams.

-[Paty's on-camera interviews with nine MLC students attending the 2018 50th Anniversary celebration, as well as four of the 2003 interviews she used in her documentary, can be viewed from this website—as can footage from a wall-mounted camera Paty helped arrange and set up at the 50th.]
+[Paty's on-camera interviews with nine MLC students attending the 2018 50th Anniversary celebration, as well as three of the 2003 interviews she used in her documentary MLC: The Early Years, can be viewed via the links—as can footage from the wall-mounted camera Paty helped arrange and set up at the 50th]